 Making Our Space: Members of the Peoria Guild of Black Artists

 University Galleries of Illinois State University is pleased to present Making Our Space: Members of the Peoria Guild of Black Artists from June 1 through August 1, 2021.
-In accordance with public health guidance, attendance will be kept under 25 at all times and visitors must book an appointment.
-Please see additional information below.

 Participating artists: Kevin J. Bradford, Krystopher Dudley Brown, Alexa Cary, Kameron Hoover, David L. Jennings, Chantell Marlow, Alexander Martin, Erick Minnis, Morgan Mullen, Hannah Offutt, Brenda Pagan, Rose de Peoria, Kayla Thomas, and Quinton Thomas.